-Custom Gradients with JIT in Tailwind CSS (No Custom CSS)
+How to Create Custom Gradients in Tailwind CSS with JIT

 What is JIT?